svinniks/pl-log/README.md

 ### Tracking calls and named values

+PL-SQL has a built-in call stack tracking mechanism, based on the ```UTL_CALL_STACK``` package.
+The goal of developing such mechanism was to provide a possibility to log actual argument values passed to the subprograms in the call stack.
+Additional idea was to make the whole call stack with all the argument values available for logging as early as possible - ideally at the moment of an instrumentation method call.

+Unfortunately, ```UTL_CALL_STACK``` is still quite limited in functionality, namely it's resolution is one code line (not one character!) which makes it impossible to distinguish two calls on the same line.
+The package also doesn't provide any means to identify subsequent calls of the same PL/SQL subprogram.

+As a consequence of the foregoing, to avoid strange and undesirable behavior, developers must be careful and obey some rules while working with the ```LOG$``` call stack tracking subprograms.

 ### Obtaining and formatting call stack

 There is a procedure called ```GET_CALL_STACK``` in the ```LOG$``` package, which should be called from within the message handlers to obtain the most recent contents of the call stack: